Sha-98/Data-Science-Masters/README.md

 # Data-Science-Masters
-My Masters study program data and work all at one place.
+My Masters study program with PW Skills data and work all at one place.